 The Rosenberg’s Goanna is sometimes seen wandering through the diverse understorey.
 If you come across any reptile, please leave them alone and keep your distance.
 After all, this is their home!

-Surveys in the 1970s and 1980s found Yellow-footed Antechinus (Antechinus flavipes) and Brown Antechinus (Antechinus stuartii) in the reserve, but recent surveys have failed to find the species and it may no longer occur on Mount Majura.
+Surveys in the 1970s and 1980s found Yellow-footed Antechinus (Antechinus flavipes) and Brown Antechinus (Antechinus stuartii) in the reserve, but recent surveys have failed to find these species and they may no longer occur on Mount Majura.

-Canberra Nature Map (link to http://canberra.naturemapr.org/Community/Location/3) offer photos and descriptions of each of the species.
+Canberra Nature Map offers photos and descriptions of each of the species.

 Every rock tells a story

-More than 425 million years ago a shallow sea teeming with life covered much of south eastern Australia.
-Behind the shoreline, to the west of Canberra, the land was completely barren of any life, though in places the first primitive plants were making a momentous move onto the beaches.
+More than 425 million years ago a shallow sea, teeming with life, covered much of south-eastern Australia.
+Behind the shoreline, to the west of Canberra, the land was completely barren of any life, although in places the first primitive plants were making a momentous move onto the beaches.
 Along the shore, not far to the west of the reserve, and on scattered islands in the sea, active volcanoes deposited ash and mud into the waters.
 This volcanic debris is the origin of the rocks of Mounts Ainslie and Majura, which are very different from the older sandstones of Black Mountain, formed from silt and sand washed by rivers into the sea.
 The eruption came from a volcano into shallow sea water as part of a chain of island volcanoes, similar to the present day chain of volcanic islands stretching from New Zealand’s north island to Tonga.

 The Mount Ainslie Volcanics can be seen in cuttings on the Mt Ainslie Summit Road and at the Mt Ainslie lookout, as well as near Ginns Gap along the Federal Highway.
 Rocky outcrops of Mount Ainslie Volcanics are found on the upper slopes of Mount Majura.
-The Mount Ainslie Volcanics was used as a durable building material by the early settlers.
-It was used to build Saint John’s Church in Reid.
+Stone from the Mount Ainslie Volcanics was used as a durable building material by the early settlers and was used to build Saint John’s Church in Reid.